AlessandroRinaudo/elastic-search-project/README.md

 ## Prerequisites

-docker-compose at leat in 2.0.0
+docker-compose at least in 2.0.0

 ## Installation/Run via Docker